X01XX/risc-v-memory-management/README.txt

 # The stack pointer is stored in memory, not in a dedicated register.
 # This allows any number of stack-arrays, without using up registers.
 #
-# The maximum number of items in the array, and the item size, in set by you.
-#
 # Function to file:
 #
 # Allocate-only memory: memory.a